LarsNorlander/dev-diary/swift.md

 ### 9:31 PM

 Got to add the ability to view available selfies in a list.
 It displays how long ago a selfie has been taken and a preview.
 As of now, it's only showing the selfies that have been left out by running my tests.

+## August 29, 2018

+### 9:45 PM

+After all the setbacks and traveling and settling down here in Sweden, I got back up again and started coding.
+This time, I added the ability to delete items in the list and add new selfies using the camera.